tuchandra/sitev2/content/papers/who_is_human_chancellor.md

 categories = ["papers"]
 +++

 Summary of the CSCW 2019 paper by Stevie Chancellor, Eric P.S.
 Baumer, and Munmun De Choudhury.
-View it on [Chancellor's website](http://steviechancellor.com/wp-content/uploads/2019/09/HCML-CSCW-2019.pdf).
+View it on [Dr. Chancellor's website](http://steviechancellor.com/wp-content/uploads/2019/09/HCML-CSCW-2019.pdf).

 <!--more-->

-**How I found this paper**: from the lead author's website!

 ## Summary
 This is a meta-analysis of 55 papers within human-centered machine learning (HCML), focusing specifically on papers attempting to "predict mental health status" (see the author's [other paper]({{< ref ethical_tensions_social_media_chancellor_1.md >}})) from social media.
 This field is receiving increasing attention and is both promising and dangerous.
 The authors write "data science efforts to understand [mental disorders] are inherently humanistic," which I love.